Sandy8852/Vehicle-Rental/README.md

 # Vehicle-Rental
-This contains the basic demo of vehicle rental shops around lakeside area,Pokhara.
+This contains the basic demo creation of map  of vehicle rental shops around lakeside area,Pokhara.